 - Outlook and how to get started

-About: We provide the leading no code computer vision platform Viso Suite.
-The solution helps logistics companies worldwide to build, deploy, scale, and secure their computer vision applications in one place.
+About us: Viso.ai powers the leading end-to-end computer vision platform Viso Suite.
+Leading logistics companies use our AI infrastructure to build, deploy, scale, and secure their computer vision applications.
+Get a demo for your company.

 Computer Vision in Logistics